 - Technical sustainability (Long-term use of systems and ability to develop them in accordance with changing circumstances and requirements)

 Software development is, therefore, sustainable when the negative direct and indirect effects of software development and use on the economy, people, society and the environment are minimal and when long-term use and development of software in accordance with changing circumstances and requirements is possible.

 IT industry’s unsustainable carbon footprint

 The software industry has a responsibility to be aware of its environmental burden.
-US researchers estimate that by 2020, the IT and communications sector will create 3.5% of global climate emissions, and by 2040 the ratio is estimated to already be 14%.
-In an interview, as early as in 2013, by the Finnish national public broadcasting company, Yle, Professor Jukka Manner estimated that the ICT industry had already accounted for 10% of British electricity consumption in 2007, and that the industry is rapidly overtaking the much-disputed aviation industry in terms of emissions levels.
+US researchers estimate that by 2020, the IT and communications sector will create 3.5% of global climate emissions, and by 2040 the ratio is already estimated to be 14%.
+As early as in 2013, in an interview by the Finnish national public broadcasting company, Yle, Professor Jukka Manner estimated that in 2007, the ICT industry already accounted for 10% of British electricity consumption and that the industry is rapidly overtaking the much-maligned aviation industry in terms of emissions levels.

 Digitalisation is constantly increasing the amount of data.
 For this reason, more hyperscale data centres are also required, and the biggest instances worldwide would consume the same amount of electricity as one whole country.
 In Finland, this is mainly Google’s data centre in Hamina.
 Norway, for its part, has already set a good example for the Kolos data centre that is under construction.
 It is aiming to be the world’s largest data centre that fully uses renewable energy.
 Such solutions for data centres are increasingly needed, for example, as new technologies (data mining for cryptocurrency, machine and deep learning, IoT, robotic process automation) become more common, which has only recently been made possible by the 5G network.
 The 5G network has ten times the capacity to traffic data compared to the 4G network.